Cherry eye in dogs

 Symptoms

-Cherry eye is often very easy to spot because it causes a red swelling in the corner of the eye (see pictures above).
-It can happen in one or both eyes, and usually develops before one year of age.
+Cherry eye is usually easy to spot because it causes a red swelling in the corner of the eye (see picture above).
+It can happen in one or both eyes and usually develops before two years of age.
+You may also notice:

 Treatment